Using the token-based authentication scheme

 Exceeding token generation limit

-If you request for more than 30 tokens within an hour, the API returns a HTTP 429 error.
+If you request for more than 30 tokens within an hour, you breach the rate limit and the API returns a HTTP 429

 FAQs